ymcgillicuddy/Disaster-Response-Pipeline/README.md

 ## ETL Pipeline
 ### Components
-* Jupyter Notebook - 'ETL Pipeline Preparation.ipynb' - included to show data exploration process
 * Python file - 'process_data.py'
-* CSV files - 'messages.csv', 'categories.csv'
+* CSV files - 'messages.csv', 'categories.csv' - **_input_**
 * SQL database - 'DisasterResponse.db' - **_output_**
+* Jupyter Notebook - 'ETL Pipeline Preparation.ipynb' - included to show data exploration process

 ### Requirements
-To utilise the notebook you will need to ensure that you have the following installed in your environment:
+To run the process_data.py code you will need to ensure that you have the following installed in your environment:
 * sqlite3
 * sqlalchemy
 * pandas

+### Known Bugs
+Running the python file locally causes a key error that does not occur when running the modular code in Jupyter Notebook.
+Running the python file in an IDE environment also works as intended.
+It's not currently clear to me what is causing this discrepancy.

 ## ML Pipeline
 ### Components
 * Jupyter Notebook?
 * Python file - 'train_classifier.py'
+* SQL database - 'DisasterResponse.db' - **_input_**

 ### Requirements
+To run the train_classifier.py code you will need to ensure that you have the following installed in your environment:
+* re
+* nltk
+* sqlite3
+* sqlalchemy
+* pandas
+* sklearn